 Released on CD-R in chipboard sleeves with artwork by Greg Sun and Lenora Symczak

 Crops is a recycling bin that splices together bits of music, spoken word, poetry from Brian S. Ellis and songs of Manners and Atomfoam.
-Sometimes tense and cacophonous, other times sparse and symphonious, this tape was made to be listened to with headphones – so grab your walkman and go.
+Sometimes tense and cacophonous, other times sparse and symphonious, this tape was made to

 A limited edition EP compiled for December 2008′s Whitehaus Family Wintour.
 The opening songs crackle cavernously and drip with loitering melodies, sounding both massive and minimal.
 They affect one with all the dazzling captivation of fire without the burn or pain.
 The meditations that follow are earthen patterns sounding out in tireless reiteration, disguised as the lulling caress of silence.
-These noises fill headphones like the sway of trees or a popping campfire.

 The first Whitehaus Family Showcase happened on March 21, 2008 at the Cambridge YMCA Theater!
 Sound engineered and recorded by Shane Myrbeck.
 Performers include: Brian S. Ellis, We’re in Towne, Stephanie Berry, Jacob Mashak, Avi Jacob, Piddly Kids, Kettle Stitches, Uncle Shoe, The Woodrow Wilsons, The Good Party, Peace,Loving, Manners, Casey Rocheteau, Prince Rama of Ayodyha, Lindsay Clark, The Live Adventure, Many Mansions / Baixia, and The Bright Hearts Brigade.
 Multiple tracks from each artist!